 At this stage most would have severe symptoms affecting the normal quality of life, since cancer has started to evade the surrounding organs.
 There may be severe pain and tightness in the chest, shortness of breath, fever, fatigue, and weight loss.
-In some patient, symptoms may be similar to those with severe pneumonia.
+In some patients, symptoms may be similar to those with severe pneumonia.

 Stage 4 – The final stage of Mesothelioma

 It indicates that disease has spread to other parts of the body.
 Symptoms are most severe, and treatment is mainly palliative.
-On average survival rate is around 12 months.
-At this stage, the symptom may occur not only due to disease of local organs but also due to metastasis of other organs as cancer may travel to various organs of the abdominal cavity or even to the brain.
+On average the survival rate is around 12 months.
+At this stage, the symptoms may occur not only due to disease of local organs but also due to metastasis of other organs as cancer may travel to various organs of the abdominal cavity or even to the brain.

-Some of the symptoms of the last and final stage are fever and night sweats, tightness in chest, difficulty in breathing, abdominal pain, fluid accumulation in chest or abdomen, difficulty in swallowing, coughing with blood.
+Some of the symptoms of the last and final stage are fever and night sweats, tightness in chest, difficulty in breathing, abdominal pain, fluid accumulation in chest or abdomen, difficulty in swallowing, and coughing with blood.